-- Recognize the role and value of life-long learning. - Understand theories related to the impact of the built environment on human experience, behavior, and performance.
-Understand the relationship between the natural, built, virtual, and technological environments as they relate to the - Understand the relationship between the natural, built, virtual, and technological environ human experience, wellbeing, behavior, and performance. - Gather and apply human- centered evidence. - Analyze and synthesize human perception and behavior patterns to inform design solutions. - Apply human factors, ergonomics, and universal design principles to design solutions. - Apply wayfinding techniques to design solutions.
+- Recognize the role and value of life-long learning. - Understand theories related to the impact of the built environment on human experience, behavior, and performance. - Understand the relationship between the natural, built, virtual, and technological environments as they relate to the human experience, wellbeing, behavior, and performance. - Gather and apply human-centered evidence. - Analyze and synthesize human perception and behavior patterns to inform design solutions. - Apply human factors, ergonomics, and universal design principles to design solutions. - Apply wayfinding techniques to design solutions.